- About us

 - Refer your patient

-Our emergency department is open 24 hours a day, seven days a week.
+Our emergency departments are open 24 hours a day, seven days a week.
 There is no need to call first, just arrive at the department at any time.

 You should always call Triple Zero (000) in a genuine health emergency.